-Primary: UAM-CTC Department of Public Safety

-Support: UAM Department of Public Safety
+Support: UAM University Police Department

 Ashley County Department of Emergency Management

-The UAM-CTC Department of Public Safety is the primary responsible department for providing emergency management during incidents and may require support from the UAM Department of Public Safety and the Ashley County Department of Emergency Management.
-The UAM-CTC Department of Public Safety will be responsible for coordinating all emergency management functions.
+The UAM-CTC University Police Department is the primary responsible department for providing emergency management during incidents and may require support from the UAM University Police Department and the Ashley County Department of Emergency Management.
+The UAM-CTC University Police Department will be responsible for coordinating all emergency management functions.
 The Ashley County Department of Emergency Management will support emergency management operations when requested.